Fasteners

 balancers

-A flexible, retractable line of rope, wire rope, or strap.
+A flexible, retractable line of strap or rope used to support the weight of tools in some manufacturing processes.
 Balancers are a form of lanyard used for heavy tools.

 base metals

-A metal component to be fused by welding or other joining methods.
+A metal component to be fused with another by welding or other methods.
 Base metals influence weld type and the welding process.

 bolts

 A cylindrical threaded fastener with a head that usually mates with a nut.
-Bolts usually have blunt ends.
+Bots usually have blunt ends.

 brazing